korone00/xsearch/backend/README.md

 If you don't have an .env file in a subdocument of the backend folder, create one and add an example like the following
 ```
 DB_HOST=localhost
+# localhost is for nest js npm run start:dev
-# postgres is for Docker container run
+# postgres is for docker container
 DB_PORT=5432
 DB_USERNAME=postgres
 DB_PASSWORD=0927